 “Cons – Too many.
 Lack of defined management, finger-pointing, politics and poor organisation.”

-“had me working as a barista for two years would not give me training so they do not have to pay me correctly
+“had me working as a barista for two years would not give me training so they do not have to pay me correctly” (Yes, this also happens to other roles especially to the Hot Chef)

 “Managers are very bossy and unprofessional, a bit of exploiting”